GW-Wang-thu/Generator-of-Stereo-Speckle-images-with-displacement-labels/README.md

 - With nonlinear 3D displacement labels, time-wise optical flow labels and right-to-left disparity labels.
 - Digit twin of an arbitrary undistorted stereo imaging system(with calibration files)
 - Also can be used to generate speckle image paires with pixel displacement, i.e., the left reference and the left current images with the optical flow label.
-- For algorithm details and the principles, please see ***(unpublished work, update later)
+- For algorithm details and the principles, please refer to ***(unpublished work, update later)

 ## Requests
 - python38